惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Toleriane Double Repair Moisturizer SPF 30

-Use Beauty Tools to Sculpt & Tone
+Use Beauty Tools to Sculpt and Tone

 After you’ve applied your moisturizer or face oils, consider giving the face a light massage using a manual gua sha.
 “Every face can benefit from a simple lymphatic draining massage, especially in the morning before gravity has assisted in depuffing,” says Brown.
-Manually glide it from the center of the face outwards and upwards, then into a down motion to drain excess fluids out.
+Manually glide it from the center of the face outward and upward, then into a down motion to drain excess fluids out.
 “Use a serum, like the Chanel Hydra Beauty Serum, so tools glide and do not pull skin,” says Brown.

-More high-tech devices, like the TheraFace Depuffing Wand, or the ZIIP Halo Microcurrent device, can also sculpt and tone the face.
+More high-tech devices, like the TheraFace Depuffing Wand or the ZIIP Halo Microcurrent device, can also sculpt and tone the face.
 “I like to incorporate these when I have a little more time allotted for grooming,” says Komorowski.
-“The TheraFace helps to depuff the under eyes, while the ZIIP helps to lift, sculpt, and contour the face.”
+“The TheraFace helps to depuff the undereyes, while the ZIIP helps to lift, sculpt, and contour the face.”
 (Day is also a fan of the TheraFace Depuffing Wand, “a miracle worker for tired and puffy eyes,” she says.)

 LED Red Light Therapy Mask: Series 2